Lodestone-Team/lodestone/README.md

 ## Safety & Security

-Lodestone Core is written entirely in safe Rust, and uses`#![forbid(unsafe_code)]` .
-However we can't guarantee the safety of the crates and binaries we link to, as those may use unsafe rust.
+Lodestone Core is written entirely in safe Rust, and uses`#![forbid(unsafe_code)]`.
+However **we can't guarantee the safety of the crates and binaries we link to**, as those may use unsafe rust.

 Lodestone is created with security as a top priority.
 While most of the safety critical code such as login and permissions management have been tested thoroughly, **no formal security audit has been done for any part of Lodestone.**

 ## Contributing

-Lodestone is still new and we have **alot** of features planned for this year.
+Lodestone is still new and we have *alot* of features planned for this year.
 Either way, we'd love to hear your feedback!
 If you have any suggestions, leave a GitHub issue or talk to us on our [Discord](https://discord.gg/PkHXRQXkf6).

 ## License